Cabramatta: Films or literature set in the suburb

 Taking Charge of Cabramatta, a documentary by Markus Lambert and Dai Le, was filmed in 1998.
 The documentary featured assassinated Cabramatta MP John Newman and former Fairfield Councillor Phuong Ngo, who was convicted of his murder, and was funded by SBS and screened by ABC TV.

 Little Fish (2005) was filmed in the Cabramatta area.
 It starred Cate Blanchett, Sam Neill, Hugo Weaving and Martin Henderson.
 Little Fish is about Tracy Heart, a former heroin addict who is desperately trying to escape her past and achieve her goals and dreams.
 Tracy lives with her mother and brother Ray in the suburb of Cabramatta, where heroin is readily available.

 The Finished People by Khoa Do, drama about three youths living on the streets of Cabramatta.

 Ra Choi is the story of four street kids down on their luck and trying to make a life for themselves in Cabramatta.

 Once Upon a Time in Cabramatta, a three-part documentary aired on SBS in 2012.

 Change of Our Lives (2013) is a film by Maria Tran about the Vietnamese community and hepatitis B, set in Cabramatta.
 The movie was commissioned by the Cancer Council and Information and Cultural Exchange (ICE).

-The Coconut Children by Vivian Pham gritty coming of age romance novel published in 2020 set in Cabramatta's 1990s among the Vietnamese diaspora.
-‘Life in the troubled neighborhood of Cabramatta demands too much too young.
+The Coconut Children by Vivian Pham is a gritty coming of age romance novel published in 2020 set in Cabramatta's 1990s, among Vietnamese diaspora.
+The blurb reads, ‘Life in the troubled neighborhood of Cabramatta demands too much too young.
 But Sonny wouldn't really know.
 Watching the world from her bedroom window, she exists only in second-hand romance novels and falls for any fast-food employee who happens to spare her a glance.
 Everything changes with the return of Vince, a boy who became a legend after he was hauled away in handcuffs.
 Sonny and Vince used to be childhood friends.
 But with all that happened in-between, childhood seems so long ago.
-It will take two years of juvie, an inebriated grandmother and an unexpected discovery for them to meet again.
+It will take two years of juvie, an inebriated grandmother and an unexpected discovery for them to meet again.'

 All Thats Left Unsaid a book released in 2022 by Tracey Lien, ‘a young Vietnamese-Australian woman who returns home to her family in 90s Cabramatta in the wake of her brother’s shocking murder, determined to discover what happened a dramatic exploration of the intricate bonds and obligations of friendship, family, and community.’